COVID-19 vaccine and therapies research boosted by six new projects in £10.5 million rapid funding round

 Professor Xiao-Ning Xu, Chelsea and Westminster Hospital, Imperial College London - £0.6m

-The researchers will develop antibodies that target the novel coronavirus, with the aim of developing a new therapy for COVID-19.
+The researchers leading the nCoV study will develop antibodies that target the novel coronavirus, with the aim of developing a new therapy for COVID-19.

 Antibodies are molecules produced by the body’s immune system that can specifically recognise and bind to structures, such as those on the surface of a virus, to stop the virus from entering cells and instruct the immune system to destroy it.